 The White River valley east of Meeker and Buford is home to the Flat Tops Wilderness Area of Colorado and the largest elk herd in the United States.
-Here we offer guided and unguided hunts in the designated Flat Tops Wilderness and adjoining White River National Forest.
-Guided hunts are staged from the ranch with comfortable accommodations in modern cabins while drop camp hunting is from remote, pack-in tent camps reached via horse.
+Here we offer guided and unguided hunts in the Flat Tops Wilderness and adjoining White River National Forest.
+Guided hunts are staged from the ranch with comfortable accommodations in modern cabins, or from tent camps.
+Drop camp hunts are from remote, pack-in tent camps reached via horse.
 The wilderness designation means no motorized vehicles of any kind are allowed in this beautiful, pristine area.

 Including the ranch, the hunting area available includes aproximately 100 sq. miles of back country in the White River National Forest east to Trappers Lake and on both north and south sides of the White River.
 This vast country offers clients a very broad range of hunting opportunities ranging from 8,000 ft elevations to 11,000 ft high in the wilderness.
 Elk can be found throughout the area, and by having lots of excellent habitat to hunt we can find the herds and offer you an excellent opportunities to see and encounter elk.

 Guided hunts are limited to six hunters per week with 2X1 the standard guide to hunter configuration and 1X1 hunts available.
 The guides have all worked up here for years and have an excellent knowledge of elk hunting and the country hunted.
-They professional, experienced back-country woodsmen and know how to handle horses.
+They are professional, experienced back-country woodsmen and know how to handle horses.
 This part of Colorado has lots of elk and good trophy quality as the White River herd has improved in recent years.
-In 2012 we took some great bulls including a number of really good 6X6 bulls, and the hunting was good right through the late rifle hunts when the elk began their migration north and west to the lower high-country desert wintering areas.
+Each year we take many average for Colorado elk and lucky hunters take some really good 6X6 bull.
+The hunting is good starting in September when resident herds are reached by horse and right through the late rifle hunts when the elk began their migration north and west to the lower high-country desert wintering areas.

 Guided day hunts are also available to those hunters visiting the area who may wish to hunt on their own for a few days yet take advantage of a day guide for a day or more.
 Please inquire about this program.

-This is a draw area for archery, however the odds are very good even for hunters with zero preference points.
+This is a draw area for archery, however the odds are good even for hunters with zero preference points.
 What makes this area excellent for elk archery hunts is that because we have lots of elk the opportunity to encounter animals exists every day of the hunt.
 We have many drainages to hunt, dark timber for when the weather is warm and we know where the elk wallow.
-In 2012 shot opportunity was well over 50% which is outstanding for archery elk.
+Shot opportunity usually is well over 50% which is outstanding for archery elk.